NonoHM/nonohm.github.io/_posts/2024-02-27-THM-Identity-and-Access-Management.md

 ### Role-Based Access Control

-RBAC uses an intutive approach of control.
-Each user has one or more roles, furthermore they are authorized to access different ressources based on their roles.
+RBAC uses an intuitive approach of control.
+Each user has one or more roles, furthermore they are authorized to access different resources based on their roles.
 Authroization and access will be granted based on the group the user belongs to.

 This approach makes maintenance more manageable and efficient by adding or removing roles if needed.